kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

 ### Rendering Contacts

 Let's start with the component that displays the contact summary in the list.
-We will be using the Bulma CSS framework to help with styling, so most of the markup that we are generating is for the purpose of styling the page.
+We will be using the Bulma CSS framework to help with styling[^3], so most of the markup that we are generating is for the purpose of styling the page.
+Additionally, we will be using the [Microns](https://www.s-ings.com/projects/microns-icon-font/) icon font, which uses `mu-ICON` class names.

 ```clojure
 (defn format-name [contact]                                ;; <1>